 To all of the participants, Thank You for signing up and fishing our tournament.
 If you didn’t win anything this year, hopefully you’ll join us again for our 18th Annual Brew City Tournament next year on August 4th, 2018.
 To all of our most gracious sponsors, Thank You for supporting us and the Lake Michigan fishery.
 It is because of your generosity that we can offer many of the great prizes to our participants!
 We sincerely hope you will consider supporting us again in 2018!

 Both Net Pens Are Now Put Away and 84,000 Chinook Are Swimming in the Lake!

 On May 8th and 9th, 84,000 Chinook Salmon were delivered and placed into the GLSF Net Pens.
 On May 9th and 10th, they were released into the lake to grow up to be great table-fair.

 The purpose of the pens is to keep the loss from aerial predation to a bare minimum by protecting them in the pens and releasing them under the nighttime cover of darkness.
 We were successful!
 Grow babies, grow!

-The 2018 GLSF Awards Banquet will be Saturday, April 7th!
+The 2018 GLSF Awards Banquet was Saturday, April 7th!

 This Banquet is to honor and offer congratulations to all of the attendees who got recognition for their award-winning fish over the previous summer!
 The Fisher-person of the year for 2017 will be recognized and honored as well as the winners of the Fish Of The Month!
 The winners of the 2018 Margaret Berendt Award for Outstanding Volunteerism efforts will also be named!
 Circle the date now for the 2018 GLSF Awards Banquet which will be held April 7, 2018, so YOU won’t miss it!
 Once again, it will be held at Meyer’s Restaurant off of 76th Street and Forest Home!